Prohelion/prohelion.github.io/_documentation/Battery_Management_System/User_Manual/HV_Sense.md

 # HV Sense Fusing

 All HV Sense connections should be fused with an appropriately rated fuse for the type of wire used for the sense connection.
 This fuse should be low current (since the sense wiring uses small wires) and rated for the full DC pack voltage.
 The fuse should be located towards the supply end of the sense wiring.
+See [Fusing](Fusing).